laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Chavane2022fig4.jpg" title="Revisiting Horizontal Connectivity Rules in V1: From like-to-like towards like-to-All [[Chavane, LP and Rankin, 2022]](https://laurentperrinet.github.io/publication/chavane-22/)" width="55%" >}}

 {{< speaker_note >}}

+Panel F maps how the normalized selective area (relative to FFF) varies across RW and BR parameters.
+The white contours delineate anatomically plausible ranges where k=0.7-1.2.
+The green region indicates where the model additionally satisfies constraints on orientation preference and the radial decay of selectivity.

+This comprehensive model successfully reconciles anatomical connectivity patterns with functional observations of orientation selectivity propagation in V1.

 {{< /speaker_note >}}